 Aside from B vitamins, corn is also high in minerals.
 These include:

-This mineral plays an important role in keeping your muscles healthy, as well as your cardiovascular system.
+This mineral plays an important role in keeping your muscles healthy, as well as the cardiovascular system.

-This mineral is crucial to your parrot’s metabolism, digestion, and healthy nerve function.
+This is crucial to your parrot’s metabolism, digestion, and nerve function.

-Like zinc, manganese also plays a role in metabolism.
-It works to digest amino acids and proteins, as well as metabolize cholesterol and carbohydrates.
+Like zinc, manganese plays a role in metabolism.
+It works to digest proteins (amino acids) and carbohydrates.

-On the other hand, copper allows the body to form red blood cells.
-This makes it important for maintaining:
+Copper enables the body to form red blood cells, which is important for maintaining:

 - Strong bones